Build and publish a Flutter-based app for the App Store and Google Play — updated for 2026 with current tooling, shortcuts, and Flutter 3.44 features.

 - Edit the appBar: section

-- Run the app project on your devices
+- Run the app on your devices

-- Output should be similar to this (more lines though)
+- Output should be similar to this

 Material Components for Flutter

-file to access the widgets.
-Material is a design system – backed by open-source code – that helps teams build high-quality digital experiences.
-Material Components for Flutter is developed by a core team of engineers and UX designers at Google to support beautiful and functional Android and iOS apps.
+Material Components for Flutter (MDC-Flutter) is included by default in Flutter's packages.
+Import the material.dart file to access the widgets.
+Material is a design system — backed by open-source code — that helps teams build high-quality digital experiences.
+MDC-Flutter is developed and maintained by a core team of engineers and UX designers at Google to support beautiful and functional Android and iOS apps.

-To get familiar with the editing and development tools, lets extend the starter app code by adding an image with a caption, and giving the appBar a better title and an action.
-It will become the temporary first on app launch from cold start and comprises:-
+To get familiar with the editing and development tools, let's extend the starter app by adding an image with a caption, and giving the AppBar a better title and an action.
+It will serve as the temporary first screen on cold launch and includes:

 Understanding the Widget tree

-The Widgets are the building blocks of a Flutter apps functionality.
-The Widget tree in Android Studio provides a convenient visualisation of them and a way to navigate the source code effectively.
-The tree represents a hierarchy, and you can see our widgets in the screenshot under the Scaffold
+Widgets are the building blocks of a Flutter app's functionality.
+The Widget tree in Android Studio provides a convenient visualisation of them and an effective way to navigate the source code.
+The tree represents a hierarchy — you can see your widgets in the screenshot under the Scaffold part of the hierarchy.

-and scroll to find the widgets being used.
+Open main.dart and scroll to find the widgets being used.

 Widgets in the Render Tree